mansour-ahmed/mansour.blog/static/content/posts/pragmatic-programmer-intro/pragmatic-programmer-intro.md

 There is a Japanese concept called **kaizen**.
 The concept emphasizes the continuous improvement of a system by eliminating what is called **muda** (waste) through a lot of very small changes.

-I aim to follow the kaizen concept to be a little bit better day-by-day that I can ultimately be closer to the best version of myself.
+I aim to follow this concept to be a little bit better day-by-day that I can ultimately be closer to the best version of myself.

 This post series focuses mainly on the craft of writing code and working professionally as a programmer since it is one of the things I identify with.
 However, such a mentality is applicable to many other aspects of life.